Philonous/auth-service-test/README.md

 * `ACCOUNT_CREATION` (Bool) _optional_: Whether new users are allowed to create accounts (default: false)
 * `DEFAULT_INSTACE` (UUID) _optional_: Default instance to set on new accounts (e.g. `6595bcf6-ba54-4054-b09a-f67618a9ba3b`)

+## Configuring the auth-web container

+You can set the following environment variables:

+* `COOKIE` (String) _optional_: If set to `permanent` cookies are permanent, otherwise cookies are sent as session cookies

 ## Configuring the frontend proxy container